sonata-project/SonataUserBundle/docs/reference/roles_matrix.rst

 The roles matrix consists of two parts:

 1. shows the matrix with each admin and their permissions.
 2. shows the custom roles which are configured in ``security.yml`` and list them as checkboxes (+ showing their inherited roles).

 .. note::

-    If the current logged in user is not granted to an admin the checkbox is disabled.
+   The user can just use roles which he is granted.

 How to exclude an admin
 -----------------------

-To exclude an admin you can add ``show_in_roles_matrix`` option like this:
+You can set the ``show_in_roles_matrix`` option to false, like this:

 .. configuration-block::